railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 sections and chapters.

 It is also possible to enter invoices manually.
-This is usually done for invoices that are not associated with an Order (usually purchase orders) or Credit Notes.
+This is usually done for invoices that are not associated with an order (usually purchase orders) or Credit Notes.
 Also if the system has not been configured correctly you might need to edit the invoice before sending it to the customer.

-For example, if you have not realized that the customer is tax-exempt, the invoice you generate from an Order will contain tax at the normal rates.
+For example, if you have not realized that the customer is tax-exempt, the invoice you generate from an order will contain tax at the normal rates.
 It is then possible to edit this out of the invoice before validating it.

-Entering a customer invoice
+Entering a Customer Invoice
 ---------------------------

-The principle of entering data for invoices in Open ERP is very simple, as it enables non- accountant users to create their own invoices.
+The principle of entering data for invoices in OpenERP is very simple, as it enables non- accountant users to create their own invoices.
 This means that your accounting information can be kept up to date all the time as orders are placed and received, and their taxes are calculated.

 At the same time it allows people who have more accounting knowledge to keep full control over the accounting entries that are being generated.
-Each value proposed by Open ERP can be modified later if needed.
+Each value proposed by OpenERP can be modified later if needed.

 Start by manually entering a customer invoice.
 Use :menuselection:`Accounting -->